-How to keep your serpentine belt system in good shape?
+How to keep your BMW serpentine drive belt system in good shape?

 Your BMW’s serpentine belt system can develop issues in a couple of ways.
 The belt being made out of rubber can dry crack with age.
 This will cause it to lose grip and eventually snap or shred to pieces if it is not changed on time.